karlronsaria/mynote/sched/notebook/general/sched_-_2023_01_05_ChangeAndGrowthPlan.md

 # sched
 - tag: @counsel @ChangeAndGrowthPlan
-- what: meeting with Roi
+- what: meet with Roi
 - when:
 - type: event
 - note